-29 May New Blog entry: the essence of the halt
+29 May The essence of the halt – few judges understand what it is

 In every dressage competition test, at every level, in every country, the horse and rider will start and finish the test with a halt.
 The beginning of the test may read, “A: Enter working trot.
 X: Halt, Salute.
 Proceed collected trot.”